 Ecology Building Society is known for its mortgages on eco-friendly new builds and renovation projects.
 So what it takes in deposits from savers, is used to lend to making Britain’s housing stock more energy efficient.

-Ecology has a Good Egg mark from Good With Money, awarded only to companies that make a positive impact in the world.
+In 2020, Ecology lent £39.3 million to support 230 sustainable properties and projects.
+It also boasts a Good Egg mark from Good With Money, which are awarded only to companies that make a positive impact in the world.

 Why is it ethical?